Vansh-876/Student_Management_Application/README.md

-# Student Management Application 🎓
+# 📚 Student Management Desktop Application 🎓

 A robust **Java-based desktop Student Management System** built using **Swing** and **AWT**, designed to streamline campus administrative tasks.
 This offline application provides a seamless user experience with key automation features for academic institutions.